B3ND1X/air-script/README.md

 *Create or upload your own wordlist if you want to crack local.
 More wordlists means a higher chance of getting the password!*

-*Handshakes can sent to https://wpa-sec.stanev.org for cracking online.
+*Handshakes can be sent to https://wpa-sec.stanev.org for cracking online.
 You will be emailed if any passwords are found.*

 ## EMAIL NOTIFICATIONS